Draw Down and Maximum Draw-down

 3. Do you know the maximum potential risk of each exposure for each transaction that you place?

 4. Are decisions made on the basis of reliable & timely information and based on a strategy or not?
-Have you read about systems here on this web site tutorial tutorials.
+Have you read about systems here on this web site tutorials.

 7. Are the exposures a one-off or are they recurring?